THE INSTITUTE FOR A NEW POLITICAL COSMOLOGY

 DEMOCRATIC COMMUNITY LIFE

 The bigger picture gives meaning to the part by relating it to the whole.
-As we integrate our own story with the stories and insights of others, we come to share an ever-expanding narrative of meaning which over time becomes an entire cosmology.
-With this practice every person becomes a truth-seeker and a lover of wisdom—a philosopher.
-The shared story of the evolving whole can bind us into a community of wisdom seekers.
+As we integrate our own story with the stories and insights of others we are bonded into communities.
+Small local stories nested within bigger more inclusive stories connects our individual lives to those of families, neighborhoods, regions, nations, civilizations all inextricably connected to the living ecosystem of the Earth.
+The most encompassing story of all—that of a creative, evolving universe—binds us into a global community of wisdom seekers.

 The religious and spiritual revolutions initiated by the great teachers of the first millennium BCE—Zoroaster, the Hebrew prophets, Lao Tzu, Confucius, Buddha, Socrates, and later Christ and Muhammad—responded to self-inflicted suffering and injustice by attempting to recover our lost humanity.
 Their shared revelations were relatively simple: awe in the face of the mystery of existence and the wisdom fostering qualities of humility, generosity, and loving-kindness.
 They taught that transformation comes through awareness of our creative participation in the great cosmic order.
 However, their teachings were inevitably distorted by prevailing systems of domination.
 Much of organized religion today still serves social hierarchies, requires blind obedience, worships the text and is hostile to questioning.